 So, What Should I Set My Thermostat To?

 Well, the World Health Organisation (WHO) recommends that you keep your thermostat between 21 and 18 degrees at home if you’re healthy, don’t have any young children, or are not elderly and are appropriately dressed.

 This means wearing a jumper, pants and socks indoors.
 Anything below 16 degrees or above 24 degrees is not considered ideal.

-We should also note that turning your air conditioning down (colder) in summer and up (hotter) in winter doesn’t cool or heat the space any quicker; the conditioned air temperature is always constant.
+We should also note that turning your split or ducted air conditioning down (colder) in summer and up (hotter) in winter doesn’t cool or heat the space any quicker; the conditioned air temperature is always constant.

 This means that the system will only run for longer, costing you more in electricity.